-According to teens, peer pressure is one of the most common reasons that they try alcohol.
-How do you prepare your teen for those high-pressure situations?
+According to teens, peer pressure is one of the most common reasons they try alcohol.
+So, how do you prepare your teen for those high-pressure situations?

 What would you do if you were at a party and someone offered you a drink?

-Your teen could ask for a soda instead, explain that they don’t want to get in trouble or offer an excuse about not liking alcohol.
+Your teen could ask for a soda instead, explain that they don’t want to get in trouble or say they don’t like alcohol.

 What would you do if someone who had been drinking tried to drive you home?

 As your teen practices this situation, let them know that if they ever need a safe ride home they can call you.

 Your teen has a chance to influence their friends in this situation.
 They could be the leader that suggests another activity instead of drinking.

-Make the conversation useful.
+Make the conversation useful

-Don’t use scare tactics.
+Don’t use scare tactics

 Trying to scare your teen into avoiding alcohol will not help them in the long run.
 This will only make them want to ignore your message.

-Use music and movies as conversation starters.
+Use music and movies as conversation starters